 Rescuing and making over furniture is a passion of mine.
-I started doing it out of desperation and wanting to decorate our home like I saw in magazines.
+I started doing it out of desperation because I wanted to decorate our home like I saw in magazines, but our budget wouldn’t allow that.
 Now, I wouldn’t decorate any other way.
 Being able to make one-of-a-kind pieces for our home that are full of character and charm is the best way to decorate and we are keeping money in the bank doing it!

 This painted buffet makeover is one of my favorite projects to date!